 My family has a new running joke because when confronted with fibrous inputs, Lomi makes an interesting sound.
 I often hear someone yelling across the house that “the Lomi is farting again!”

 Normally, the farting and grunting of the Lomi is not a regular thing, but it does have normal operation sounds.
-These noises are about the same volume and pitch as my printer or slightly quieter than my dishwasher… but they do continue for a much longer period of time than either of those devices.
+These noises are about the same volume and pitch as my printer or slightly quieter than my dishwasher… but they do continue for a much longer period than either of those devices.
 My Lomi is near my desk in my office, and while it doesn’t bother me, it does add to white noise pollution.
 If a constant electronic device sound will bother you, place this in a location where the noise won’t be a bother.

 If you do not get the bucket back in place properly when you have filled it, you may not be able to put the lid for the Lomi on.
 This usually means one of two things: either you need to empty out the bucket and move the inner mechanism around until it fits properly back into the device again, or you need to creatively find a way to shake the bucket until the waste and the inner mechanism shift enough for it to sit back in place.
-There are some small teeth that fit perfectly into position in the machine, and if those aren’t aligned, they will not smoothly fit back into their placement.
+There are small teeth that fit perfectly into position in the machine, and if those aren’t aligned, they will not smoothly fit back into their placement.

 Benefits I Discovered